-Season Seven of “I’m glad you interrupted”
+Season Eight of “I’m glad you interrupted”

 Looking forward to meeting you!
 Questions?
-Signal/Whatsapp Yves: +31 614-189-776 or Laura Lee +1 585-754-3594.

 What will the eight weeks look like?